shrimp-18/ESS-Wristband/README.md

 synchronization and impartial timekeeping.

 <br>
-So Whats the solution?!<br>
+<h2>So Whats the solution?!</h2><br>
--A gesture-controlled wristband worn by referees to automate match timing.
+-A gesture-controlled wristband worn by referees to automate match timing.<br>
--Uses an accelerometer and microcontroller to detect specific referee gestures.
+-Uses an accelerometer and microcontroller to detect specific referee gestures.<br>
--The downward “stop” motion of the hand instantly triggers the central arena timer wirelessly.
+-The downward “stop” motion of the hand instantly triggers the central arena timer wirelessly.<br>
--Calibrated for each referee to prevent false detections and ensure precision.
+-Calibrated for each referee to prevent false detections and ensure precision.<br>
--Removes jury dependency, ensuring fair, transparent, and real-time timekeeping.
+-Removes jury dependency, ensuring fair, transparent, and real-time timekeeping.<br>
--The timer part of taekwondo matches isn’t automated yet and really needs a cheap and effective solution.
+-The timer part of taekwondo matches isn’t automated yet and really needs a cheap and effective solution.<br>
 -Wristbands are easy to make and reliable
 <br><br>